Authorised Distributor · SG

 pH meters

-pH probes typically need calibration against buffer solutions on a routine basis — often before each significant use for critical applications, since pH electrodes can drift relatively quickly, particularly with temperature swings and probe ageing.
-A two-point or three-point calibration across the relevant pH range is standard practice, and it is worth using fresh, correctly stored buffer solutions each time, since degraded or contaminated buffers are themselves a common source of calibration error that undermines an otherwise correct calibration procedure.
+pH probes typically need calibration against buffer solutions on a routine basis, often before each significant use for critical applications, since pH electrodes can drift relatively quickly, particularly with temperature swings and probe ageing.
+A two-point or three-point calibration across the relevant pH range is standard practice, using fresh, correctly stored buffer solutions each time; degraded or contaminated buffers are themselves a common source of calibration error.

 Turbidimeters

-Turbidity instruments are calibrated against certified turbidity standards (formazin or equivalent) on a periodic schedule, with the optical cell and light source needing to stay clean and undamaged between calibrations to maintain accuracy.
-Between full calibrations, a quick verification check against a secondary standard is a useful practice for catching gross drift or a fouled cell early, particularly for instruments used heavily or in samples prone to leaving residue on the optical cell.
+Turbidity instruments are calibrated against certified turbidity standards (formazin or equivalent) on a periodic schedule, with the optical cell and light source needing to stay clean and undamaged between calibrations.
+A quick verification check against a secondary standard between full calibrations is useful for catching gross drift or a fouled cell early, particularly for instruments used heavily or in samples prone to leaving residue on the optical cell.

 Chlorine and colorimetric methods

-Instruments using colorimetric reagent-based methods depend on both a properly functioning instrument and correctly stored, in-date reagents — expired or improperly stored reagents are a common, easily avoidable cause of unreliable chlorine results.
-It is worth building a simple reagent inventory check into routine practice, since a reagent that has passed its expiry or been stored outside its specified temperature range can produce a result that looks entirely plausible while actually being wrong, with nothing about the instrument's own calibration status indicating the problem.
+Instruments using colorimetric reagent-based methods depend on both a properly functioning instrument and correctly stored, in-date reagents.
+Expired or improperly stored reagents are a common, easily avoidable cause of unreliable chlorine results.
+A reagent past its expiry or stored outside its specified temperature range can produce a plausible-looking but wrong result, with nothing about the instrument's own calibration status indicating the problem, so a simple reagent inventory check is worth building into routine practice.

 Dissolved oxygen sensors